-Figure 12: HV channel control for experts
+Figure 17: HV channel control for experts

-If the Mpod crate has issues, figure 13 allows users to remotely reboot the crate.
-This is only done, if there is issue with whole supply module or as a last resort to fix unknown issue related to power supply.
+If the Mpod crate has issues, 'output failure', 'input failure' or 'crate status' alarms will appear.
+If so, use "HV Crate Status" under menu of figure 16 to get the crate status GUI.
+This GUI shown in figure 18 allows users to remotely reboot (ON/OFF) the crate to clear all the errors.
+This is only done, if there is issue with both the power supply modules or as a last resort to fix unknown issue related to the power supply.